Working Group on Pediatric Gene Therapy & Medical Ethics Members

 Ms. Furlong is the founding president and CEO of Parent Project Muscular Dystrophy (PPMD) and one of the foremost authorities on Duchenne muscular dystrophy in the world.
 In 1994, she founded PPMD with other parents of young men who have Duchenne muscular dystrophy to change the course of the disease and ultimately find a cure.
 Together they accelerate research, raise their voices in Washington, D.C., demand optimal care, and educate the global community.

 Dr. James is vice president of clinical and medical affairs and head of medical office at Encoded Therapeutics, a biotech company developing gene therapies for children with central nervous system disorders.
 She obtained her PhD from the University of Oxford, after completing her research at its Nuffield Department of Medicine and Wellcome Centre for Human Genetics.
-With the majority of her career spent at small and mid-sized biotech companies in the United Kingdom, Boston, and San Francisco, Dr. James has spent the past decade focused on developing gene therapies for rare pediatric genetic disorders.
+With the majority of her career spent at small and mid-sized biotech companies in the United Kingdom, Boston, and San Francisco, Dr. James has spent more than a decade specifically developing gene therapies for rare pediatric genetic disorders.
 In 2018, she was awarded honorary membership of the Faculty of Pharmaceutical Medicine of the United Kingdom's Royal College of Physicians in recognition of her contributions to pharmaceutical medicine.

 Lisa Kearns, MS, MA

-Ms. Kearns is a senior research associate in the Division of Medical Ethics.
+Ms. Kearns is an associate research scientist in the Division of Medical Ethics.
 She has studied the ethical issues surrounding preapproval to investigational drugs and more recently the ethics of individualized gene therapies.
 In addition to PGTME, she is a member of the division's Working Group on Compassionate Use and Preapproval Access.
 She is deputy chair of the Compassionate Use Advisory Committees, independent panels of clinicians, ethicists, and patient representatives that advise Janssen Pharmaceuticals on the ethical allocation of its investigational medical products.
 She is also associate director of the division's High School Bioethics Project.

 Laura L. Kimberly, PhD, MSW, MBE